 Our common stock is listed on The NASDAQ Capital Market under the symbol "BIOC."
-There is no established trading market for the warrants and we do not expect a market to develop.
-In addition, we do not intend to apply for the listing of the warrants on any national securities exchange or other trading market.
-Without an active trading market, the liquidity of the warrants will be limited.
+There is no established trading market for the warrants or Preferred Stock and we do not expect a market to develop.
+In addition, we do not intend to apply for the listing of the warrants or Preferred stock on any national securities exchange or other trading market.
+Without an active trading market, the liquidity of the warrants and Preferred Stock will be limited.
 The transfer agent of our common stock is Continental Stock Transfer & Trust Company.
 Continental Stock Transfer & Trust Company will act as the warrant agent for the warrants.